-The fault codes have been divided into five categories to help you determine what corrective action to take for safe operation of the generator set.
-Use Table 4-1 to find the category (CTG) and fault description for all codes.
-Gaps in the code numbers are for codes that do not apply to this genset model.
-Also, some of the codes listed are feature dependent, and will not be displayed by this genset control.
+The fault codes have been divided into four categories to help you determine what corrective action to take for safe operation of the generator set.
+Use Table 4-1 to find the category (CAT) and fault description for all codes.
+Gaps in the code numbers are for codes that do not apply to this genset.

 Category A Fault Codes: Pertain to engine or alternator shutdown faults that require immediate repair by qualified service personnel (generator set non-operational).
-The control prevents the generator set from being restarted if the shutdown fault is not corrected.
+Control prevents the generator set from being restarted.

 Category B Fault Codes: Consist of faults that can affect genset performance or cause engine, alternator, or connected equipment damage.
-Operate genset only when it is powering critical loads and cannot be shut down.
+Operate only when generator set is powering critical loads and cannot be shut down.
 Requires repair by qualified service personnel.

 Category C Fault Codes: Consist of faults that do not affect generator set performance but require qualified service personnel to repair.
-These code indicate a defective harness or wiring problem.

-These codes can also indicate a defective engine sensor, leaving no engine protection.
+These codes indicate a defective sensor or harness, leaving no engine protection.
 (Engine damage can occur without detection.)
 Continued operation may void generator set warranty if damage occurs that relates to fault condition.